-Last week the Reserve Bank of New Zealand raised the Official Cash Rate for the first time in 7 years.
+Last week the Reserve Bank of New Zealand (RBNZ) raised the Official Cash Rate yet again by another 50 basis points.
 Today we look at interest rates and gold.
 Specifically answering the question: If interest rates rise, what happens to gold prices?
 This post covers:

 Table of Contents

 - A Common Misconception About Gold and Rising Interest Rates

 - Rising Interest Rates in the 1970’s and the Effect on Gold

 - Why Does Gold Rise When Interest Rates Rise?

 - What Happened to the Gold Price the Last Time the Federal Reserve Hiked Interest Rates?

 - How has Gold Performed Since the RBNZ Began Rising Interest Rates in October 2021?

 - What Might the Future Hold for Interest Rates and Gold?